jakewilliami/GorillaSCExperiment/README.md

 ## A Note on `utils/`

+We have used SHINE toolbox, written in MATLAB, to standardise luminance of all images.
+Simple tools such as bash, GIMP, and ImageMagick, to process images further (converting to certain formats, and cropping them, etc.).
+Python has been used to get some sharpness metrics, and Julia to do some processing of files/randomisation.
+Most (all?) distractors are taken from the [THINGS object concept and object image database](https://osf.io/jum2f/) dataset.

-These utilities were from prior to Gorilla work, where we considered pregenerating the arrays.
+Some of these utilities were from prior to Gorilla work, where we considered pregenerating the arrays.
 The main utility is `make_image_arr.py`, where we generate these image arrays.

 Example:
 ```bash